kennygrant/bestiary/maps.md

 ## Use the right data structure

-If you need fast access, use a map.
-If you need to fast iteration or sorting, use a slice.
-Iterating a map is significantly slower than iterating over a slice.
+If you need fast random access, use a map (for example if storing cache items by key).
+If you need fast iteration or sorting, use a slice – iterating a map is significantly slower than iterating over a slice.